NASA-AMMOS/aerie/docs/old_site/command-expansion/submit-expansion-logic.md

 ## Upload

-Once you've defined your expansion logic you need to upload it back to the commanding server and link it to the `activity_type` you wrote it for.
+Once you've defined your expansion logic you need to upload it back to the sequencing server and link it to the `activity_type` you wrote it for.
 Below you can use the GraphGL to upload the expansion logic.
 Use the GraphQL to upload the expansion logic file for the activity_type

 ```
 mutation UploadExpansionLogic(